-Yerevan Card gives you single-entry access (free or discounted) to different touristic locations.
-The places that are a part of the program include museums, local tours, entertainment venues, hotels, etc. Besides the e-Card, the package includes a guidebook, city map, SIM card with internet access, free transfer, tour coupon, and a badge.
+Yerevan Card gives you single-entry access (free or discounted) to different touristic locations in 6 different pricing tiers from 1 to 10 days of validity.
+The places that are a part of the program include museums, local tours, entertainment venues, hotels, etc. Besides the card itself, the package includes a guidebook, city map, SIM card with internet access, free transfer, tour coupon, and a badge.

 Personally, I find this card very convenient and useful for a traveler.
 So, let me tell you why Yerevan Card can make your trip easier, especially if you plan to have Yerevan as your base and travel around from Yerevan.
 And, if you find any of the benefits outlined below useful, let me know on Instagram or Twitter with #ArmeniaTravelTips.

 All you need to know about the Yerevan card

 To put it shortly, the Yerevan Card is the official city pass you can make use of if you’re traveling in Armenia.
 This means that you can get some privileges on certain services available in our country and enjoy your trip at discounted prices.
 Traveling on budget rules!
 Now, let’s see where you can use the Yerevan Card.
 The card offers discounts and freebies in the following categories: